zspencer/www.zeespencer.com/drafts/_posts/2013-01-12-building-networks-of-empowerment.markdown

 title: Building Networks of Empowerment
 tags: [draft, empowerment]
 ---
-What is empowerment?
-For now, I'll define it as "taking steps towards the situations one wants to experience."

-Empowerment is best grasped in the context of time and difficulty.
-While I may not be able to avoid an unpleasant confrontation once it's already started, I can remove myself from it.
-It may be difficult to make large positive financial strides if I'm burdened with a large amount of debt and a struggling economy, but I can start to set the stage for financial security.
+Recently I sat in on a conversation between two people I hold in high esteem.
+One declared empowerment is an individuals choice.
+We choose how to respond to situations and we can choose to remove ourselves from unacceptable situations.

+The other stated empowerment requires us to have support from our community.
+It needs structures in place so when we take a stand we're not ostracized.

+Both of them are right.

+In the moment, I can choose to remove myself from an unpleasant situation.
+In the future, I can choose to avoid groups that tend to put me into unpleasant situations.
+But empowerment isn't just retreat.
+It's about making a difference in the future.
+It's about setting the stage so you have a richer, fuller life.

+That's where empowerment requires strucure.
+It requires support.
+It requires a community.
+It takes a lot of people to make the future a better place.
+It takes a lot of light to drive out shadows.

-Empowerment is not simply what you do for yourself or what is imposed upon you.
+Empowerment is not as simple as what you do for yourself or what is imposed upon you.
-It's a highly complex, nuanced thing.
-We need to understand these nuances, demonstrate an empowered life, and provide just enough structure to help others become more empowered.
+It's a complex, nuanced thing.
+If we want to attract good people regardless of color, gender, or background we're going to need to learn how to empower ourselves and put the right structures in place to support each other.

-I'm not saying this is easy.
+I'm not saying this will be easy.
 It's hard to take responsibility for our lives.
-It's hard to know when to stand up and fight and when to open up and embrace.
+It's hard to know when to stand up and fight.
 It takes constant practice to forgive and empathize when emotions run hot.
+It's hard to find people that will back you up.
+It's hard to craft a culture of acceptance and support.

+But it's worth it.